ben-counsell/RecipeFlix/README.md

 ![recipeFlixTour1](https://github.com/ben-counsell/RecipeFlix/assets/97848152/33bbeb06-23f9-41f5-95aa-d8dae60010ea)

-Users can also set their dietary requirements, which will apply across the site, only showing recipes which are relevant to them:
+Users can also set their dietary requirements which will apply across the site, only showing recipes which are relevant to them:

 ![Screenshot from 2023-11-10 13-40-03](https://github.com/ben-counsell/RecipeFlix/assets/97848152/48093eb8-6d65-406b-ab2b-2aa23a220a99)